 Before your business can get off the ground, the first thing you need to do is validate your idea.
 Will people want what you’re selling?
 Research the competitive landscape to learn more about the market and how to differentiate and price your product or service.
 Seek out prospective customers and ask them about their purchasing habits and preferences, or better yet, have them test out your product or service.

 Then, ask for their feedback to see if they’re satisfied or if you should adjust accordingly.
 You can also consult a mentor or expert in the industry to gain valuable insights about the business landscape and collect tips on how to overcome certain obstacles.

-2 – Make a plan.
+2 – Create a business plan

 Make a business plan that guides your business’ growth.
-It should include your business’s:
+It should include the following: